 Sleep skills make all the difference for nap time

 Chantelle’s 7 month old daughter would only nap while being held, and refused to sleep any other way.
 Because she wasn’t getting much sleep from her nap time, she was overtired, which was impacting nighttime sleep too.
 Chantelle contacted me and we created a sleep plan that focused on getting her daughter down at nap time on her own using independent sleep skills.
 “We started on Monday and by Friday our daughter was able to put herself to sleep and was finally napping on her own for longer than 15-20 minutes.”
 The quality naptime made nighttime sleep much better too, for the whole family!

 Nap time doesn’t have to be a struggle, it really doesn’t!
 Teaching baby the skills he needs to fall asleep on his own, even during the day, makes all the difference with sleep for the whole family.
 A baby who takes adequate naps during the day is able to sleep better at night because overtiredness isn’t an issue.

 If you are ready to make a change with daytime sleep in your house, feel free to start here by educating yourself about naps with my FREE expert advice and blog posts.
 You can read more about preventing overtiredness on this blog or check out these sleep tips for turning your little’s “crap naps” into solid chunks of daytime rest!
-Or, you can always reach out to me directly to set up a quick evaluation call so we can chat specifics about what’s up with naps in your house.
+Or, you can always book a free sleep introductory call so we can chat specifics about what’s up with naps in your house.